-10.22 The location of development determines both the number of journeys which are generated and what the transport choices are.
+10.21 The location of development determines both the number of journeys which are generated and what the transport choices are.
 Major developments should be located in areas that are accessible by walking, cycling or public transport.
 In order to determine whether a development is accessible for all forms of transport and so be able to identify potential improvements, it is often both desirable and necessary to carry out an Accessibility Assessment.
-When and how this should be done is set out in the Council's 'Ensuring Choice of Travel Supplementary Planning Document' (SPD).
-The SPD also sets out when a development will need a Transport Assessment or Transport Statement (see policy IN2 Transport), Green Travel Plans and the Council's agreed parking standards.
+When and how this should be done is set out in the Council's 'Ensuring Choice of Travel' Supplementary Planning Document (SPD).
+The SPD provides guidance on undertaking an accessibility assessment (Transport Assessment or Transport Statement) and a Green Travel Plan.
+The Merseyside parking standards, adopted by the Council in 2009, are also set out in the SPD.

-10.23 Accessibility is also very important in relation to the design of buildings.
-It is important that buildings, and facilities are flexible enough to adapt to changing circumstances and in particular, decreased mobility.
+10.22 Accessibility is also very important in relation to the design of buildings.
+It is important that buildings and facilities are flexible enough to adapt to changing circumstances and in particular, decreased mobility.
 This is important in Sefton where there is an ageing population.
 It is very important for access for wheelchairs and mobility scooters for shops and public buildings.
 This issue is addressed in Policy EQ2 'Design'.